Activate portal features that meet patient needs

 - Checking which medications are covered by their plan

-- Reading up on medication instructions and side effects27
+- Reading up on medication instructions and side effects 29

 2.2 Set up secure messaging

-By setting up secure messaging, your practice will take a big step toward achieving a Meaningful Use objective: “Use secure electronic messaging to communicate with patients on relevant health information.”28
+Between 2015 and 2017, the number of non-federal acute care hospitals that offered secure messaging through their patient portal increased by nearly 10%.30 By setting up secure messaging, your practice will take a big step toward achieving a Meaningful Use objective: “Use secure electronic messaging to communicate with patients on relevant health information.”
+31

 There are many scenarios in which patients and clinicians need to communicate between visits.
-Patients may have follow-up questions about a clinician’s guidance or a medication.29 Clinicians may need to share test results or explain a recommendation in more detail.
+Patients may have follow-up questions about a clinician’s guidance or a medication.
+32 Clinicians may need to share test results or explain a recommendation in more detail.

 Clinicians worry that activating email in the patient portal will lead to an email deluge that burdens their practice and impedes efficiency.